 The health benefits of basil essential oil may include its ability to alleviate nausea, inflammation, motion sickness, indigestion, constipation, respiratory problems, and fight bacterial infections.
 It is derived from the Ocimum basilicum plant is also known as sweet basil oil in some places.

 The leaves and seeds of the basil plant are the important medicinal parts of this herb, which is regularly used in cuisines and recipes all over the world.
-Basil essential oil is popular in Europe, Central Asia, India and Southeast Asia.
-The oil is extensively used for culinary purposes in the Mediterranean region and still forms the active ingredient of many Italian recipes such as pesto.
+Basil essential oil is popular in Europe, Central Asia, India, and Southeast Asia.
+The oil is extensively used for culinary purposes in the Mediterranean region and still forms the active ingredient in many Italian recipes such as pesto.
 It is also used when making pasta and salads.